- Aarhus Convention

 Distributor / Retailer Obligations under the Directive

-“Distributor" means any person that provides batteries and accumulators on a professional basis to an end-user.
-Their obligations will encompass:
+Applied to a “Distributor" meaning any person that provides batteries and accumulators on a professional basis to an end-user, certain obligations exist:

-- Retailers take back obligation at no cost to the end user and with no obligation to purchase.
+- Retailers take back obligation involves no cost to the end user and with no obligation to purchase.

 - Receptacles for waste batteries will have to be located at a suitable location in the store (it will be the responsibility of self complying producers and compliance schemes to supply receptacles)

-- Applies to Portable, Industrial and Automotive batteries
+- Obligations apply to Portable, Industrial and Automotive batteries

 - Take back systems for household batteries may operate in conjunction with take back systems for household WEEE.